bbi-lab/bbi-sci/README.md

 Then from within R, follow the installation instructions on the [monocle3 website](https://cole-trapnell-lab.github.io/monocle3/).
 And the instructions for garnett on the [Garnett website](https://cole-trapnell-lab.github.io/garnett/docs_m3/#install-from-github).
+And the instruction for DropletUtils on the [Bioconductor website](https://bioconductor.org/packages/release/bioc/html/DropletUtils.html)

 You will also require scrublet, a tool used to detect doublets in single-cell RNA-seq data.
 You can install it from source by running: